Hasney Aljofree

 Hasney Aljofree (born 11 July 1978) is an English former footballer who played as a defender.
 He is Head of Coach Education & Development of Football Association of Singapore (FAS).

 Aljofree began his career with Manchester United, during which time he earned one cap for the England U18 side.
 He joined Bolton Wanderers in 1996 and made his first-team debut the following year.
 Aljofree moved on to Dundee United in 2000 and spent a productive two years with the club, scoring his first four goals in league competition.
 He linked up with Paul Sturrock for a second time at Plymouth Argyle, where he enjoyed the most successful period of his career to date.
 Having gained his first league winners medal in 2004, Aljofree played an important role in re-establishing the club in the second tier of English football.
 He spent time on loan with Sheffield Wednesday and Oldham Athletic before being signed by Swindon Town; linking up with Sturrock for a fourth time.

 Aljofree captained the side on numerous occasions, but was also hampered by injury problems, one of which kept him sidelined for 10 months.
 He was released from his contract in 2010 and then signed for Oldham Athletic on a short-term contract.

+Hasney Aljofree has 2 sons: Sonny Aljofree (2004) and Rocco Aljofree (2011).